Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: AI Technology: State of the Art

-LSTM is an extended version of RNN.
+LSTM networks are extended versions of RNNs.
 Unlike the conventional RNN, LSTM operates based on the gate concept \cite{51}.
 It keep information of the recurrent network in the neuron or gated cell that has different types of gates such as read, write and erasure gate.
 Different from digital logic gate in computers, these gates are analog and formulated using element-wise multiplication by sigmoids ranging from 0 to 1.
-Analog gates are able to be differentiable that is well suitable for backpropagation tasks.
+Analog gates are differentiable to be well suitable for backpropagation tasks.
 These gates are operated similar to the neurons of neural networks.
 The cells perform data learning via an iterative process to adjust the weights via gradient descent.
-RNN has been applied in several wireless scenarios such as orthogonal frequency division multiplexing (OFDM) \cite{52}, IoT data analysis \cite{53}.
+LSTM networks have been applied in several wireless scenarios such as orthogonal frequency division multiplexing (OFDM) \cite{52} and IoT data analysis \cite{53}.

-\subsection{Deep Reinforcement Learning}
+\subsubsection{Deep Reinforcement Learning}

 Reinforcement Learning is a strong AI technique, which allows a learning agent to adjust its policy to seek an optimal solution via trial and error without the need of prior environment knowledge.
 However, when the dimension of state and action space explodes, the RL-based solutions can also become inefficient.
-Deep Reinforcement Learning (DRL) methods such as deep Q-network (DQN) have been introduced and demonstrated their superiority for solving complex problems \cite{54}.
+DRL methods such as deep Q-network (DQN) have been introduced and demonstrated their superiority for solving complex problems \cite{24}.
 Specially, instead of storing the variables in the table as the RL technique, DRL leverages a deep neural network as the approximator to store high-space actions and states.
 DRL is mainly used for model optimization, classification, and estimation where a decision making problem is formulated by using an agent and interactive environment.
-At present, DRL in wireless is a very active research area where some popular DRL techniques such as deep Q-learning, double DRL, duelling DRL have been used widely for specific applications such as data offloading \cite{55}, \cite{56}, channel allocation \cite{57}.
+At present, DRL in wireless is a very active research area where some popular DRL techniques such as deep Q-learning, double DRL, and duelling DRL have been used widely for specific applications such as data offloading and resource allocation \cite{56}.